Rolandic epilepsy: Signs and symptoms

-In the remainder (42%), consciousness becomes impaired during the ictal progress and in one third there is no recollection of ictal events.
+In the remainder (42%), consciousness becomes impaired during the ictal progress, and in one-third, there is no recollection of ictal events.

-Progression to hemiconvulsions or generalised tonic-clonic seizures occurs in around half of children and hemiconvulsions may be followed by postictal Todd's hemiparesis.
+Progression to hemiconvulsions or generalized tonic-clonic seizures occurs in around half of children and hemiconvulsions may be followed by postictal Todd's hemiparesis.

 Duration and circadian distribution: Rolandic seizures are usually brief, lasting for 1–3 minutes.
 Three-quarters of seizures occur during nonrapid eye movement sleep, mainly at sleep onset or just before awakening.

-Status epilepticus: Although rare, focal motor status or hemiconvulsive status epilepticus is more likely to occur than secondarily generalised convulsive status epilepticus, which is exceptional.
+Status epilepticus: Although rare, focal motor status or hemiconvulsive status epilepticus is more likely to occur than secondarily generalized convulsive status epilepticus, which is exceptional.
 Opercular status epilepticus usually occurs in children with atypical evolution or may be induced by carbamazepine or lamotrigine.
-This state lasts for hours to months and consists of ongoing unilateral or bilateral contractions of the mouth, tongue or eyelids, positive or negative subtle perioral or other myoclonus, dysarthria, speech arrest, difficulties in swallowing, buccofacial apraxia and hypersalivation.
+This state lasts for hours to months and consists of ongoing unilateral or bilateral contractions of the mouth, tongue, or eyelids, positive or negative subtle perioral or other myoclonus, dysarthria, speech arrest, difficulties in swallowing oculofacial apraxia and hypersalivation.
 These are often associated with continuous spikes and waves on an EEG during NREM sleep.

 Other seizure types: Despite prominent hypersalivation, focal seizures with primarily autonomic manifestations (autonomic seizures) are not considered part of the core clinical syndrome of Rolandic epilepsy.
 However, some children may present with independent autonomic seizures or seizures with mixed Rolandic-autonomic manifestations including emesis as in Panayiotopoulos syndrome.

-Atypical forms: Rolandic epilepsy may present with atypical manifestations such early age at onset, developmental delay or learning difficulties at inclusion, other seizure types, atypical EEG abnormalities.
+Atypical forms: Rolandic epilepsy may present with atypical manifestations such as early age at onset, developmental delay or learning difficulties at inclusion, other seizure types, and atypical EEG abnormalities.

 These children usually have normal intelligence and development.
 Learning can remain unimpaired while a child is afflicted with Rolandic epilepsy.